ManjulaJatavath/ManjulaJatavath/README.md

-🔭 **I’m Currently working as:** a Full Stack Developer at SATnPaper, contributing to an online education platform used by 5,000+ students.
+🔭 **I’m Currently working :** as a Full Stack Developer at SATnPaper, contributing to an online education platform used by 5,000+ students.
 🌱 **I’m currently learning:** DSA
 👨‍💻 **All of my projects are available at:** [My Portfolio](https://bit.ly/3LK1Z95)
 👯 **I’m looking to collaborate on:** Frontend and Backend Projects